ioggstream/draft-polli-resource-digests-http/draft-polli-resoource-digests-http.md

 first record retrieved is the first record in the message, but range requests do not allow for this option.

+## Usage in signatures

+Digital signatures are widely used together with checksums to provide the certain identification of the origin of a message [NIST 800-32].

+It's important to note that, being the Digest header an hash of a resource representation, signing only the `Digest` header, without all the representation metatada (eg. the values of Content-Type and Content-Encoding) may expose the communication to tampering.

 ## Message Truncation